 Caged studies on hearing specialists show some hearing loss after several days or weeks of exposure to increased background sounds, although the hearing loss seems to recover (e.g., Breitzler et al., 2020; Scholik & Yan, 2002a; Smith et al., 2006; Smith et al., 2004a).
-Smith et al. (2006) and Smith et al. (2004a) exposed goldfish to noise with a SPL of 170 dB re 1 μ Pa and found a clear relationship between the amount of hearing loss and the duration of exposure until maximum hearing loss occurred 24 hours after exposure.
+Smith et al. (2006) and Smith et al. (2004a) exposed goldfish to noise with a SPL of 170 dB re 1 $\mu$ Pa and found a clear relationship between the amount of hearing loss and the duration of exposure until maximum hearing loss occurred 24 hours after exposure.
 A 10-minute exposure resulted in 5 dB of TTS, whereas a three-week exposure resulted in a 28 dB TTS that took over two weeks to return to pre-exposure levels (Smith et al., 2004a).
 Recovery times were not measured by investigators for shorter exposure durations.

-Scholik and Yan (2001) demonstrated TTS in a hearing specialist, the fathead minnow (Pimephales promelas), after a 24-hour continuous exposure to white noise (0.3-2.0 kHz) at 142 dB re 1 μ Pa that took up to 14 days post-exposure to recover.
+Scholik and Yan (2001) demonstrated TTS in a hearing specialist, the fathead minnow (Pimephales promelas), after a 24-hour continuous exposure to white noise (0.3-2.0 kHz) at 142 dB re 1 μPa that took up to 14 days post-exposure to recover.
 This is the longest recorded time for a threshold shift to recover in a fish.
 The same authors also found that the bluegill sunfish (Lepomis macrochirus), a generalist, did not show significant elevations in auditory thresholds when exposed to the same stimulus (Scholik & Yan, 2002b).
-This evidence supports that fishes that are hearing specialists may be more sensitive to hearing loss when exposed to noise than fishes that are hearing generalists.
+Likewise, {Maurer, 2023, '##23674@@author-year} exposed common roach (Rutilus rutilus), a pelagic hearing specialist, and sand gobies (Pomatoschistus minutus), a benthic hearing generalist, to simulated continuous broadband (100 - 10,000 Hz) vessel noise for 256 seconds with peak SPLs between 154-164 dB re 1 $\mu$ Pa and SELcum levels 180-190 dB re 1 $\mu$ Pas.
+The common roach had significant TTS when exposed to a subset of the noise exposures while the sand gobies did not.
+This evidence supports that hearing specialists may be more sensitive to hearing loss when exposed to noise than fishes that are considered hearing generalists.

-1 A sound or signal that contains energy across multiple frequencies.
+&lt;sup>1 A sound or signal that contains energy across multiple frequencies.

 Breitzler et al. (2020) exposed zebrafish (a freshwater hearing specialist) to 24 hours of white noise at various frequencies and sound levels.
 TTS was observed at frequencies that were within the fish's best hearing sensitivity.
-Recovery took up to 14 days for fish exposed to the highest SPL (150 dB re 1 μ Pa).
+Recovery took up to 14 days for fish exposed to the highest SPL (150 dB re 1 $\mu$ Pa).
 The highest threshold shifts recorded (up to 33 dB) also resulted in significant hair cell loss, whereas lower exposure levels did not.
 Like the other effects measured in this study, hair cell loss attributed to the highest exposure level returned to baseline levels within 7 days post-exposure.
 This demonstrates the ability for fish to regenerate hair cells and for hearing thresholds to recover to baseline levels (lacking evidence of PTS).